 As described in Notes 1, 2 and 4 to the consolidated financial statements, the Company acquired radio broadcasting licenses valued at approximately \$21.1 million in 2021 and had total radio broadcasting licenses of approximately \$505.2 million as of December 31, 2021.
 The Company tests radio broadcasting licenses for impairment annually, on October 1, or more frequently when events or circumstances or other conditions suggest impairment may have occurred.
-With the assistance of a third-party valuation firm, the Company estimates the fair value of radio broadcasting licenses acquired in business combinations and being tested for impairment using the income approach, which involves but is not limited to, judgmental estimates and assumptions over annual revenue by market, long-term revenue growth rates of the market, market share, operating profit margin, and the discount rate.
+With the assistance of a third-party valuation firm, the Company estimates the fair value of radio broadcasting licenses acquired in business combinations and being tested for impairment using the income approach, which involves but is not limited to, judgmental estimates and assumptions over projected market share, operating profit margin, long-term revenue growth rates and the discount rate.

 We identified the Company's estimates of the fair value of radio broadcasting licenses acquired in business combinations and being tested for impairment as a critical audit matter.
-The fair value estimates are sensitive to changes in the significant assumptions such as the annual revenue by market, long-term revenue growth rates of the market, market share, operating profit margin, and the discount rate.
+The fair value estimates are sensitive to changes in the significant assumptions such as the projected market share, operating profit margin, long-term market revenue growth rates and the discount rate.
 Auditing these assumptions required increased auditor effort including the use of valuation specialists.